Culture and Etiquette in Jordan

 First and foremost, whether you’re interested or not, is to take the time to chat civilly; nothing is more offensive than walking on without a word or making an impatient gesture, even if they’re the twentieth person that day to stop you.
 If you’re invited and you don’t want to accept, a broad smile with your head lowered, your right hand over your heart and “shukran shukran” (“thank you, thank you”) is a clear, but socially acceptable, no. You may have to do this several times – it’s all part of the social ritual of polite insistence.
 Adding “marra okhra, insha’allah” (“another time, if God wills it”) softens the “no” still further, indicating that you won’t forget their kind offer.

-Below, we’ve gone into detail about what to expect if you’ve been personally invited to a private gathering.
+Below, you’ll find some details about what to expect if you’ve been personally invited to a private gathering.
 However, if you’re attending a “bedouin dinner” as part of a tour-group itinerary, the event is commercial: you’re paying for the experience, so the same social norms and values don’t apply.
 In this situation, your bedouin hosts will be tourism professionals, probably with good English anyway.

 If you’re invited to eat with someone at home and you choose to accept, the first thing to consider is how to repay your host’s hospitality.
 Attempting to offer money would be deeply offensive – what is appropriate is to bring some token of your appreciation.
 A kilo or two of sweet pastries handed to your host as you arrive will be immediately ferreted away out of sight and never referred to again; the gesture, however, will have been appreciated.
 Otherwise, presenting gifts directly will generally cause embarrassment, since complex social etiquette demands that such a gift be refused several times before acceptance.
 Instead, you can acknowledge your appreciation by giving gifts to the small children: pens, small toys, notebooks, football stickers, even picture postcards of your home country will endear you to your hosts much more than might appear from the monetary value of such things.